magento-hackathon/operation-frontend-steward/principles/README.md

 ---

-## 6. Reinstate emphasis on decoupling HTML, CSS and JS from PHP classes.
+## 6. Decouple HTML, CSS and JS from PHP classes.

 TBD